kaifsiddiquei/GITBOOK/the-decnect-token/staking-rewards.md

 # Staking & Rewards

-DEXGO's staking and rewards system provides multiple opportunities for token holders to earn passive income while contributing to the platform's security and governance.
+DecNect's staking and rewards system provides multiple opportunities for token holders to earn passive income while contributing to the platform's security and governance.
 Our comprehensive staking ecosystem offers flexible options with competitive rewards and enhanced benefits for participants.

 ## Staking Overview

 ### What is Staking?
-Staking involves locking up $DEXGO tokens to support network operations and earn rewards in return.
+Staking involves locking up $DecNect tokens to support network operations and earn rewards in return.
 Stakers contribute to:
 - **Network Security**: Enhanced network security through token locking
 - **Governance Participation**: Enhanced governance rights and voting power
 - **Platform Stability**: Increased platform stability and reliability